Ortho-unit polygons can be guarded with at most $\lfloor \frac{n-4}{8} \rfloor$ guards: Previous work

 The guarding problem for polyominoes, orthogonal polygons that are obtained by joining sets of unit squares, was studied by Biedl et al.~\cite{biedl2012art}.
 They proved that $\lfloor \frac{m+1}{3} \rfloor$ point guards are always sufficient and sometimes necessary to guard a polyomino with area $m$, possibly with holes.
 Katz and Morgenstern~\cite{katz2011guarding} studied the problem of guarding an orthogonal art gallery with cameras that slide along horizontal or vertical straight tracks.
 They proved that if only horizontal tracks are allowed, then finding the minimum number of tracks needed can be found in polynomial time.
 Durocher et al.~\cite{durocher2017guarding} extended Katz and Morgenstern results by proving that finding a set of tracks that minimizes the sum of their lengths can also be solved in polynomial time, even for orthogonal polygons with holes.

-Biedl et al.~\cite{biedl2019guarding} studied the problem of guarding orthogonal polygons with sliding $k$-transmitters, a point guard that slides along an axis line segment $s$.
-A $k$ transmitter can see s point $p \in P$ if the perpendicular line segment joining it to $S$ intersects the boundary of $P$ at most $k$ times.

-The interested reader can find more information in a book by O'Rourke~\cite{o1987art} and two survey papers, by Shermer~\cite{shermer1992recent} and Urrutia~\cite{urrutia2000art}.
+Biedl et al.~\cite{biedl2019guarding} studied the problem of guarding orthogonal polygons with sliding $k$-transmitters, point guards that slide along an axis-parallel line segment $s$.
+A $k$ transmitter can see a point $p \in P$ if the line segment perpendicular to $s$ joining it to $p$ intersects the boundary of $P$ at most $k$ times.
+The interested reader can find more information on guarding problems in a book by O'Rourke~\cite{o1987art} and two survey papers, by Shermer~\cite{shermer1992recent} and Urrutia~\cite{urrutia2000art}.